tding1/CDFI/README.md

 ### Evaluation metrics

 We use the built-in functions in `skimage.metrics` to compute the PSNR and SSIM, for which the higher the better.
 We also use [LPIPS](https://arxiv.org/abs/1801.03924), a newly proposed metric that measures perceptual similarity, for which the smaller the better.
-For user convenience, we include the implementation of LPIPS in our repo under `lpips_pytorch`, which is a slightly modifed version of [here](https://github.com/S-aiueo32/lpips-pytorch) (with an updated squeezenet backbone).
+For user convenience, we include the implementation of LPIPS in our repo under `lpips_pytorch`, which is a slightly modified version of [here](https://github.com/S-aiueo32/lpips-pytorch) (with an updated squeezenet backbone).

 ### Test our pre-trained CDFI model